-The Blaze MasterCard isn’t the only secured credit card on the market.
-If you need a secured card to help you build your credit, you should also consider the Capital One Secured MasterCard, the Discover it Secured card and the OpenSky Secured Visa.
+The Blaze MasterCard isn’t the only credit card on the market for people with bad or no credit.
+If you need a secured card to help you build your credit, you should also consider the Capital One Secured MasterCard and the OpenSky Secured Visa.

-Compare Blaze Credit Card with Other Secured Cards
+Compare the Blaze Credit Card to Other Secured Cards

 The Capital One Secured MasterCard has a few benefits you won’t find with the Blaze MasterCard.
 One of the best aspects of the card is that the amount of your security deposit is determined by your creditworthiness.